Indonesia court rules against luxury yacht seizure

-JAKARTA, Indonesia (AP) — A Jakarta court has ruled against the Indonesian police’s seizure of a luxury yacht wanted as part of a U.S. probe into alleged multibillion-dollar theft and laundering of funds from a Malaysian state investment company.
+JAKARTA, Indonesia (AP) — The Indonesian police’s seizure of a luxury yacht at the request of the FBI was unlawful, a Jakarta court said Tuesday, in a blow to the U.S. probe into an alleged multibillion-dollar theft of funds from a Malaysian state investment company.

-The South Jakarta District Court sided Tuesday with lawyers for the yacht’s owner, who argued the seizure was not carried out in accordance with Indonesian law.
+At the South Jakarta District Court, Judge Ratmoho, who uses one name, ordered the return of the yacht to its owner.

 Indonesian police seized the $250 million Equanimity off Bali on Feb.
 28 in cooperation with the FBI but were prevented from handing it over to the U.S. after a legal challenge from the yacht’s Cayman Islands-registered holding company.

-The Equanimity is among assets the U.S. alleges were bought by Malaysian national Jho Low using money stolen from the Malaysian fund and laundered through Singapore, Switzerland, Luxembourg and the U.S.
+The Equanimity is among assets the U.S. Department of Justice alleges were bought by Malaysian national Jho Low using money stolen from 1MBD, the Malaysian fund, and laundered through Singapore, Switzerland, Luxembourg and the U.S.

 Most Read Business Stories